sersergious/portfolio/README.md

 ## In the works

-- AI chat assistant to answer questions about the site and content (Groq-powered)
-- More blog posts and research write-ups
+- More blog posts and research write-ups.
+- More software development projects.
+- Better optimizations and performance improvements.
+- Simpler and more intuitive UI.

 ## Links